Prithviraj Sukumaran filmography

-Prithviraj Sukumaran is an Indian actor, director, playback singer, producer and distributor who predominantly works in Malayalam language films.
-He also appears in Tamil, Hindi and Telugu films.
+Prithviraj Sukumaran is an Indian actor, filmmaker, and playback singer who predominantly works in Malayalam films, in addition to Tamil, Hindi and Telugu films.
 He has worked in both mainstream and in parallel films.
 Prithviraj made his acting debut in 2002 with the Malayalam film, Nandanam.
 It was released after his second work Nakshathrakkannulla Rajakumaran Avanundoru Rajakumari.
 Since then, he has acted in more than 100 films.

 His Tamil debut was in Kana Kandaen in 2005, and his other acclaimed film in that language include Parijatham, Mozhi, and Raavanan.
 He made Telugu and Bollywood (Hindi) debuts with Police Police (2010) and Aiyyaa (2012), respectively.
 Prithviraj has won two Kerala State Film Awards for Best Actor—in 2006 for Vaasthavam, becoming the youngest recipient at age 24, and in 2012 for Ayalum Njanum Thammil and Celluloid.
 Since 2012, he was associated with and has co-produced films under the company August Cinema, before leaving them in 2017.
 In 2018, Prithviraj launched his own production house, Prithviraj Productions, debuting with 9 (2019) starring himself.
 He made his directorial debut with Lucifer starring Mohanlal, released in 2019.
 He made his second directorial with Bro Daddy, again starring Mohanlal.
 He has starred in successful films such as Driving Licence (2019), Ayyappanum Koshiyum (2020), Jana Gana Mana (2022), Kaduva (2022) and Salaar: Part 1 – Ceasefire (2023).